 - Monitors and coordinates all park radio traffic on a multi-frequency radio network.

 - Operates a complex law enforcement telecommunications system interfaced with local, state, national, and international law enforcement communications networks.
 Must obtain appropriate certification for use of equipment and must pass mandatory background checks.

 - Monitors alarm systems; ensures proper response in the event of activation.

 - Organizes, compiles, and maintains a variety of record systems.

-Work is mostly sedentary with occasional outside activities which may require walking and climbing.
-The selecteee must occasionally work extended shifts.
+PHYSICAL DEMANDS: Work is mostly sedentary with occasional outside activities which may require walking and climbing.
+Must occasionally work extended shifts.
 Work is frequently performed under intense stress.
-Duty shifts include evenings, nights, weekends and Federal holidays.
+Tour of duty is a "mixed" tour and includes full-time (40 hours per week) and part-time (up to 32 hours per week) as workload requires and includes rotating shifts (days/evenings/nights), weekends, and federal holidays.

 WORK ENVIRONMENT: Work is normally performed in a specialized office setting.
 Radios are continuously monitored and telephones constantly ring, resulting in frequent periods of excessive and constant noise.
 Incumbent must concentrate on work projects amidst noise, interruptions, and the movements of others.